 - Early childhood development is about more than early learning and demands a comprehensive approach.

-- Engaged, supported and connected communities are vital to a healthy early learning system.
+- Engaged, supported, and connected communities are vital to a healthy and integrated early learning system.

 - Authentic partnerships are essential to progress and success.